JorensM/techandbusinesstips/_posts/how-to-leverage-different-traffic-sources-to-bring-you-in-extra-traffic.md

-Search engines prefer different types and formats of content over other types and formats, and put the best ones higher in the results, which means that if your website is Search Engine Optimized, it will rank higher and show up higher in the search results of search engines.
+Search engines prefer different types and formats of content over other types and formats, and put the best ones higher in the results, which means that if your website is Search Engine Optimized, it will rank higher and show up higher in the search results of search engines such as Google.

+SEO plays an important role in attracting visitors to your websites and channels.
+It is also a method that is highly measurable and has a relatively direct, measurable cause/effect.
+When you improve your SEO, the results can often be directly mapped to particular actions that you took to improve it.

 There are two important aspects to SEO - content and semantic and accessible HTML.